emqx/cloud-docs/en_US/billing/overview.md

   Through [tickets](https://cloud.emqx.io/console/tickets), you can pay using a:
   * Currency other than USD.
-  * Method other than a credit card or PayPal.
+  * Method other than a PayPal.

 ### View monthly bill